An apple and chocolate chip sponge topped off by blackberry cream cheese icing. These blackberry and apple cupcakes are perfect autumnal fare.

 Elizabeth over at Elizabeth’s Kitchen Diary has introduced a new food blogging challenge and one that is very close to my heart – Shop Local.
-Whilst it’s a sad fact that cocoa doesn’t grow in Cornwall, lots of other things do and I’m lucky enough to live in an area where I can buy local eggs from free range chickens and ducks, organic milk from Helsett Farm and also wholemeal flour from Cotehele Mill.
-All of these were included in my cupcakes, so I’m happy to be able to partake and help promote some of my local producers.
+I included all of the local ingredients already mentioned in my blackberry and apple cupcakes, so I’m happy to take part and help promote some of my local producers.

-I am entering this into Four Season’s Food where the theme this month is Sliding into Autumn.
+I’m entering this recipe into Four Season’s Food where the theme this month is Sliding into Autumn.
 It doesn’t get more end of summer, early autumn than a good blackberry and apple bake I reckon.
 This challenge is hosted by Anneli of Delicieux and Louisa of Chez Foti.